ComfyUI Extension: ComfyUI Telegram Suite

 You can use almost any type as a trigger.
 However, since ComfyUI has strict type checking, you'll need to:

-- Convert the signal to ANY before feeding it into the trigger input.
+- ~~Convert the signal to ANY before feeding it into the trigger input.~~

-- Convert it back to the original type after the trigger output.
+This step is no longer required.
+You can feed the trigger signal directly into the node now. - Convert it back to the original type after the trigger output.

 Yes, it's a bit clunky — but it’s the only reliable way I’ve found to control execution order.
 That’s also why the converter category has so many nodes.